mschuldt/ga-tools/README.md

 `--baud` sets the serial baud rate.
 Default is 460800.
 The rate can range from 9600bps to 1Mbps.

-By default `ga` will listen for data being sent back from the ga144, use option `--no-listen` to disable that.
+By default `ga` will listen for and print data words sent back from the ga144 after loading the problem.
+To disable that behavior, use option `--no-listen`.

 ## Show program size
 `ga FILE --size` prints the RAM usage of each node.